SEAL Team Six: History

-Controversies

 On September 26, 2010, British aid worker Linda Norgrove was kidnapped by members of the Taliban in the Kunar Province of eastern Afghanistan.
 After intelligence reports indicated that a group of local elders were calling for Norgrove to be executed "like the Russian" (a possible reference to the Russian war in Afghanistan), a rescue attempt spearheaded by DEVGRU operators was staged, only for Norgrove to be killed by a SEAL's errant hand grenade.

-It was initially reported that Norgrove had been killed by one of her captors setting off a suicide vest; however, a joint investigation between the United States and the United Kingdom later confirmed that she had been accidentally killed by her rescuers.
+It was initially reported that Norgrove had been killed by one of her captors setting off a suicide vest, but a joint investigation between the United States and the United Kingdom later confirmed that she had been accidentally killed by her rescuers.
 Several Navy SEALs were disciplined for not immediately notifying officers about throwing the grenade, which was a breach of military law.

 In 2017, Army Special Forces Staff Sergeant Logan Melgar died from trauma received during an apparent on-base hazing incident in Mali that resulted in the criminal prosecutions of two DEVGRU members and two Marine Raiders.

 Following a two-year investigation by The Intercept, a report was released in 2017, accusing SEAL Team Six and its commanding officers of abuses, crimes and coverups.
 The investigation included interviews with numerous members and officers of the unit, who recounted the group's involvement in abuses, including what some members described as war crimes.
 Former unit members and officers said that commanding officers tolerated and covered up abuses.

 In September 2025, The New York Times first reported on a previously top-secret mission conducted by the U.S. Navy's SEAL Team 6 in North Korea in early 2019.
 The operation, personally approved by then-President Donald Trump during a period of high-stakes nuclear diplomacy, had the objective of planting a sophisticated electronic listening device to intercept communications from North Korean leader Kim Jong-un.
 According to the report, the mission unraveled after the SEAL team, deployed from a nuclear submarine via mini-subs, encountered a small North Korean boat near their landing site.
 Fearing they had been compromised, the SEALs opened fire, killing the entire crew.
 The mission was immediately aborted without the device being planted, and all U.S. forces were exfiltrated.
 Subsequent evidence suggested the boat's crew, numbering two or three individuals, were unarmed civilians diving for shellfish.
 The Trump administration did not disclose the mission to key congressional leaders, a lack of notification which may have violated federal law, and the incident remained classified until the 2025 report.